Kentico/xperience-by-kentico-kentico-migration-tool/README.md

     * Custom settings under modules, which are currently not supported in Xperience by Kentico
     * Module permissions (permissions work differently in Xperience by Kentico - see [Role management](https://docs.kentico.com/x/7IVwCg) and [UI page permission checks](https://docs.kentico.com/x/8IKyCg))
     * As with all object types, the migration toolkit does not transfer code files to the target project.
 You must manually move all code files generated for your custom classes (_Info_, _InfoProvider_, etc.).
+* **Custom tables**
+  * Custom tables are not supported in Xperience by Kentico.
+Data from custom tables is migrated to the target instance as custom modules.
+  * The migration only transfers data from custom tables to the custom module (_CMS\_Resource_) database table.
+  * Any user interface, listings, filters, and other functionality related to migrated custom tables needs to be implemented in the target instance.
 * **Setting values**
   * The migration only transfers the settings that exist in Xperience by Kentico.
   * The migration excludes site-specific settings that do not have a corresponding website channel-specific alternative in Xperience by Kentico.